mashafif/activity-recognition/README.md

 ### Background

-This project is the capstone project for Introduction to Data Science's Coures from Springboard
+This project is the capstone project for Introduction to Data Science's Course from Springboard

 ### Objectives